hickscj/nasa-data/README.md

-# Some examples for working with Promises and Async/Await
+# Playing with the NASA API

 ### For using the NASA API, you'll need to set up an API key here:
 https://api.nasa.gov/